MPL Medial Patella Luxation

 MPL xrays in French bulldogs

-MPL in bulldogs and French bulldogs puppies GRADING:
+MPL Grading in bulldogs and French bulldog puppies

 The severity of medial patella luxation in bulldogs and French bulldogs (MPL) has been graded on a scale of one to four, based on an orthopedic examination